VICS Optimal Care Summits colorectal cancer consultation 2024–25

 - Increasing proportion of colorectal cancer patients presenting to an emergency department for emergency surgery

-- People aged 50-74 who have a positive screen result for colorectal cancer are waiting longer to have a colonoscopy
+- People aged 50-74 with a positive screen result for colorectal cancer are waiting longer for a colonoscopy

 - Lower proportion, in regional areas, of patients being discussed at multidisciplinary meetings (MDMs)